MackMendes/Application-Clustering-Algorithms-for-Discovering-Bug-Patterns-JavaScript-Software/README.md

 ---------

-# Modified Experiments - Masters USP
+# Application of Clustering Algorithms for Discovering Bug Patterns in JavaScript Software - Masters USP

 In this repository, there are some modifications that were made during the development of my [Master's Dissertation at USP](https://goo.gl/1sENyu).